YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTRAP is a read-write Intrinsic Special Variable, (that is, it can appear on the left side of the equal sign (=) in the argument to the SET command).

 $ZTRAP may also appear as an argument to an inclusive NEW command.
 NEW $ZTRAP causes YottaDB to stack the current $ZTRAP value, and set its value to the empty string ($ZTRAP="").
 The NEW command puts the $ZTRAP in control for error handling.
 When the program QUITs from the invocation level where the NEW occurred, YottaDB restores the value previously stacked by the NEW.
 NEW $ZTRAP provides nesting of $ZTRAP.
 Because $ZTRAP="" terminates the image when an error occurs, SET $ZTRAP= generally follows immediately after NEW $ZTRAP.
 You may use this technique to construct error handling strategies corresponding to the nesting of your programs.
-If the environment variable gtm_ztrap_new evaluates to boolean TRUE (case insensitive string "TRUE", or case insensitive string "YES", or a non-zero number), $ZTRAP is NEWed when $ZTRAP is SET; otherwise $ZTRAP is not stacked when it is SET.
+If the environment variable ydb_ztrap_new evaluates to boolean TRUE (case insensitive string "TRUE", or case insensitive string "YES", or a non-zero number), $ZTRAP is NEWed when $ZTRAP is SET; otherwise $ZTRAP is not stacked when it is SET.

 .. note::
    QUIT from a $ZTRAP terminates the level at which the $ZTRAP was activated.